bahaidev/textbrowser/README.md

         to file an issue or PR to allow us to provide choices among various default-available service worker/caching patterns).

+    -   `showEmptyInterlinear` - Whether to show empty interlinear entries (with a title)

+    -   `showTitleOnSingleInterlinear` - If only the main item is present in an interlinear-enabled column, this determines whether a title (if enabled) will be shown.

 As per [semantic versioning](http://semver.org/) used by `npm`, our API should continue to work until an increment in the major release number.